purescript-codegen/purescript-read-dts/README.md

 Currently we are in a somewhat inconsistent state.
 On the one hand this codebase is very rough in a many places and it is developed thanks to the live experimentation and direct source browsing of the typescript compiler.
 On the other hand we successfully test and use it against quite a large codegen projects.

 As a main battlefield we have choosen `purescript-react-basic-mui` so please check this project for an extended example.
-Please consider also [Test.ReadDTS.Instantiation]( https://github.com/purescript-codegen/purescript-read-dts/blob/master/test/ReadDTS/Instantiation.purs) as a form of current documentation.

 API of this library consists of three layers.